 Remember a loved one or commemorate one of life's milestones by making a tribute gift or establishing a named fund.
 Also special arrangements to recognize gifts made in memory of someone who loved the park can be established.
 To learn more about these giving options, call Tjiska Van Wyk, Executive Director, at 707-938-3689 or email firstname.lastname@example.org

-Purchase a Picnic Table
+Purchase a Picnic Table or Bench

 "There is an ecstasy that marks the summit of life, and beyond which life cannot raise.
 And such is the paradox of living, this ecstasy comes when one is most alive, and it comes as a complete forgetfulness that one is alive."